 However, ultimately, it’s important that you consult your doctor or a qualified healthcare professional before starting sauna therapy for Lyme disease.

-How does the sauna help the body detoxify?
+How does the sauna help a person’s body detoxify?

 How does the sauna detoxification process work with regards to Lyme disease?